How to Develop a Tech Savvy Workforce

 If your business wants to develop a tech-savvy workforce, you must prioritize training programs that revolve around the latest trends within emerging tech.
 The training you used a few years ago won’t be relevant (or helpful) anymore and refusing to update will likely mean your services and solutions will fall flat compared to your competitors.
 Even your own staff will lose their edge.
 You’ll be forced to watch as your organization falls behind in profits, productivity, and value.

 Following along with the latest trends can be tricky if you don’t know where to begin but is easier than you may think.
 First, find a reputable blog and subscribe to it so all of the latest news hits your inbox automatically.
 We tend to like CIO and TechCrunch, but find what works best for you!
-We might be a little biased, but we also highly recommend this email list (it’s ours).
+We might be a little biased, but we also highly recommend signing up for the S-NET newsletter, as well.

 Oftentimes, particularly when it costs money, many people adopt the “if it’s not broke, don’t fix it” mentality.
 In many cases, there is virtue to that phrase and it’s not worthwhile to go digging around in something that, until this point, has worked just fine.
 We’re here to tell you once and for all that that is not the case with technology.
 Abandon that thought right now.
 Leave it at the door.